Supporting Parents and Teachers To Use Interactive Communication Tools

 • Using social media to reach the broader community while taking care to moderate who has access, and being mindful that images are used only with appropriate permission of children and their parents.

-• Using apps which are available for registered parents and teenagers only.
+• Using apps which are available for registered parents and children only.

 • Providing parents with information and opportunity for discussion before implementing new technologies.
 The decisions made around technology at school often impact the parent-child dynamics at home.